bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 ### Creating the Game Loop Function

-The game loop function, or `update` function, will run many times per second and each time it runs it will calculate the new position for all the colored dots, and also check to see whether the player is over one or not.
+The game loop function, or `update` function, will run many times per second and each time it runs it will calculate the new position for all the colored dots, and also check to see whether the player's position is over a dot or not.
 Then it will clear the canvas and redraw the scene.

-It is important to clear the canvas each time or else every pixel that is drawn will just layer on top of the previous ones, creating an ugly mess where there is are a ton of dots overlapping one another.
+It is important to clear the canvas each time or else every pixel that is drawn will just layer on top of the previous ones, creating an ugly mess where there are a ton of dots overlapping one another.

 Before you start, though, you'll need to create some more variables, including one type that you haven't learned yet.